 Bill from recoveryafterstroke.com This is Episode 104 and my guest today is JJ Flentke.
-JJ is the owner of Boomerang therapy works a physical therapy and Wellness Center designed for aging patients and people with neuromuscular disorders.
+JJ is the owner of Boomerang Therapy a physical therapy and Wellness Center designed for aging patients and people with neuromuscular disorders.

 Also when you get to the end of this episode, whether you are watching on YouTube, or listening on your favorite podcast app, please do me a favor and share this episode in other groups.
 You’re hanging out in, this will help someone that’s doing it tough at the moment perhaps feel a little better about the journey they are on.

-Also, if you feel this podcast makes a massive difference to you and the stroke community, please do me a favor and give the show a five-star review on iTunes or wherever you download podcasts from.
-Finally, I have put everything I learned about what is important in stroke recovery into a course called 10 steps to brain health for stroke survivors.
+Also, if you feel this podcast makes a massive difference to you and the stroke community, please do me a favor and give the show a five-star review on iTunes or wherever you download podcasts.
+Finally, I have put everything I learned about what is important in stroke recovery into a course called 10 Steps to Brain Health for Stroke Survivors.

 And module one is now available at recoveryafterstroke.com.
 This is a course that is included as part of my recovery after stroke coaching program that will help you overcome fatigue, reduce anxiety, and support your memory amongst other things.

-This 10 step program has been created to complement any medical interventions and works in conjunction with any other physical therapies that you are undergoing.
-So if you’re a stroke survivor that wants to know how to heal your brain, overcome fatigue and reduce anxiety, this course is for you.
+This 10-step program has been created to complement any medical interventions and works in conjunction with any other physical therapies that you are undergoing.
+So if you’re a stroke survivor who wants to know how to heal your brain, overcome fatigue, and reduce anxiety, this course is for you.

 If you feel like there is not enough support after you leave the hospital and you are afraid that your recovery will go backward, then this is where I can help.
 While you are participating in the course, I will coach you and help you gain clarity on where you are currently in your recovery journey.

 I’ll help you create a picture of where you would like to be in your recovery 12 months from now, and I will coach you to overcome what’s stopping you from getting to your goal.
-Right now for anyone that is interested in learning what recovery, after stroke coaching is about you, ‘ll get a seven-day free trial to decide if it’s the right fit for you.
+Right now anyone interested in learning what recovery, after stroke coaching is about, will get a seven-day free trial to decide if it’s the right fit for you.